praveenkumar-pokala/multi-agent-system-without-framework/README.md

-# Agentic AI Multi‑Agent System
+# Agentic AI: Multi‑Agent AI System

 This project demonstrates how to build a collaborative multi‑agent AI system **from scratch** using plain Python and Streamlit.
 Inspired by modern agentic patterns but deliberately lightweight, it features: